 - Work with Jumpstart site staff to manage volunteers from Jumpstart’s corporate partners.

 - Establish and regularly update volunteer schedules and list of events.

-- Communicate and engage regularly with volunteers through check-in phone calls, e-mails, and personal appreciation for their efforts.
+- Communicate and engage regularly with volunteers through check-in phone calls, e-mails, virtual meetings, and personal appreciation for their efforts.

-- Work with Jumpstart site staff to ensure volunteer criminal history check requirements are fulfilled and all required paperwork is collected and organized appropriately.
+- Work with Jumpstart site staff to ensure volunteer criminal history check requirements are fulfilled and all required paperwork is collected, either in person or electronically, and is organized appropriately.

 - Document and log volunteer hours in volunteer tracking tool and report hours to Jumpstart.

 - Evaluation of Volunteer Activities

-- Collect, manage, and compile feedback from all parties involved in volunteer service projects, including volunteers, partnering early childhood center staff, and community members through written reports, testimonials, and verbal comments.
+- Collect, manage, and compile feedback from all parties involved in volunteer service projects, including volunteers, partnering early childhood center staff, and community members through written reports, electronic forms, testimonials, and verbal comments.

 - Share feedback with site staff to acknowledge strengths, successes and to make improvements for future volunteer activities

 - Research relevant community organizations to coordinate additional volunteer opportunities for Jumpstart members.

 QUALIFICATIONS AND EXPERIENCE